DiermeierWolfgang/BeeHiveLive/README.md

 </p>

 Finally I was back where I started with the nrf52840.
 Something that actually shows up in my zigbee network.
-However there were some - lets call it - inconvieniences.
+However there were some - lets call it - inconveniences.

 So first of all I do not want my battery level to show up as normal entity in Home Assistant.
 I want it to show up like this: